Ayr Structural Domain

 Chronological Markers

-In the DSayr area, a sample of paragneiss derived from wacke belonging to the Laguiche Complex (16-HH-1654-A, sheet 33A10) has been dated.
-Monazite in this sample yielded a uniform age of 2692 ±6 Ma (Davis and Sutcliffe, 2018), which represents a metamorphic age and a minimum age of deposition for sedimentary rocks.
-This age appears to date the metamorphic episode associated with partial melting of sedimentary rocks of the Sedimentary Complex and could therefore date deformation phase Dn.
-Two anatectic granite samples also collected in the Laguiche Complex (16-AS-6666-A, sheet 33A10 and 18-SG-7102-A, sheet 33A07) provided crystallization ages (U-Pb on zircons) of 2674 ±5 Ma (Davis and Sutcliffe, 2018) and 2684 ±3 Ma (Davis, 2019) respectively.
+In the Ayr Structural Domain, a datation was performed on a sample of wacke-derived paragneiss from the Laguiche Complex (16-HH-1654-A, sheet 33A10).
+The monazite in this sample yielded a uniform age of 2692 ±6 Ma (Davis and Sutcliffe, 2018), which represents a metamorphic age and a minimum age of deposition for sedimentary rocks.
+This age seems to correspond to the metamorphic episode associated with partial melting of sedimentary rocks in the complex; it could therefore date the Dn deformation phase.
+Two anatectic granite samples also collected in the Laguiche Complex (16-AS-6666-A, sheet 33A10 and 18-SG-7102-A, sheet 33A07 in the Kaawaischiskau Structural Domain) provided crystallization ages (U-Pb on zircons) of 2674 ±5 Ma (Davis and Sutcliffe, 2018) and 2684 ±3 Ma (Davis, 2019), respectively.

 References